pr-vsl/pr-vsl.github.io/_pages/about.md

 Our Core Research

-1. Causal Emotion & Video Understanding
+1. Causal Video Understanding
-    * Go beyond *what* emotion is shown to understand *why* it's happening.
+    * Go beyond *what* is happening in a video to understand *why* it's happening.
-    * Model the *causal triggers* for emotional responses in videos.
-    * Analyze the *causal influence* one person's expression has on another.
+    * Employ VLMs to perceive and "ground" raw video into a stream of textual events, actions, and expressions.
+    * Employ LLMs and causal frameworks to reason about the causal triggers and dynamics that connect these events.
+    * Analyze causal chains in complex scenes, from social interactions to abnormal event detection.

-2. Document Image Analysis & Understanding
+2. Causal Document Intelligence
-    * Treat documents as logical, structured artifacts, not just pixels.
-    * Infer the *causal structure* and *why* a layout is designed in a certain way.
+    * Use VLMs to understand document layout and structure as a causal graph.
+    * Employ LLMs to reason over the semantic content of extracted information.
-    * Model the logical and causal relationships between text, tables, and figures.
+    * Infer the *logical* and *causal relationships* between text, tables, and figures.

-3. AI in Healthcare
+3. Causal AI in Healthcare
     * Focus on *causal inference* for trustworthy, safe medical diagnostics.
-    * Identify true *causal biomarkers* for diseases from images and patient data.
-    * Separate disease *causes* from mere *correlations* to improve diagnostic accuracy.
+    * Apply VLMs to find causal biomarkers in medical images (X-rays, MRIs) by linking them to clinical notes.
+    * Use LLMs to extract causal insights from electronic health records (EHRs).

-4. Foundations of Causal Reasoning
+4. Foundations of Causal LLMs & Neuro-Symbolic AI
+    * Investigate the *causal reasoning capabilities* (and failures) of LLMs and VLMs.
     * Develop novel *neuro-symbolic* architectures that bridge perception and logic.
-    * Build models capable of *counterfactual reasoning* (*what-if* scenarios).
+    * Build models capable of *counterfactual reasoning* (*what-if* scenarios) by augmenting LLM.
-    * Design new algorithms for *causal discovery* from complex data like video.
+    * Develop new neuro-symbolic architectures that integrate large models (neuro) with formal causal logic (symbolic).

 We are actively growing and seeking passionate collaborators to build the future of causal AI.

 * Prospective Students (PhD, Master, UG): [Join us](/join-us) if you're driven to explore the *why* behind AI, not just the *what*.
-* Academic Partners: Let's collaborate on fundamental research and solve real-world challenges in [healthcare, document AI, and video understanding](/research).
+* Academic Partners: Let's collaborate on fundamental research and solve real-world challenges in [Video understanding, Document Intelligence, Healthcare](/research).